What are the entry restrictions?

 Tickets are ONLY available in advance, online via the Air Show website.
 NO GATE SALES.
 More Ticket Info

 Look for [email protected] as the sender and Cleveland National Air Show in the subject line.

 Yes, keep your ticket stubs and get your hand stamped as you exit.
 However, there is no entry/re-entry after 3:00 p.m.

 All Gates close to incoming pedestrians and vehicle traffic at 3:00 p.m.

 Loge tickets are for admission to the show, which includes all the display areas, as well as access to the specific Loge (the Loge number is located on the front of the ticket).

 Recreational Vehicles (RV) and trailers will NOT be permitted into on-site public parking lots operated by the Cleveland National Air Show.
-The primary reason for this policy is to comply with the FAA requirement that no spectators may be stationary in the Air Show public parking areas during certain portions of the Blue Angel or Thunderbird performances.
+The primary reason for this policy is to comply with the FAA requirement that no spectators may be stationary in the Air Show public parking areas during the Blue Angel or Thunderbird performances.

 Yes, cameras and video recorders are permitted along with camera bags.

 The Cleveland National Air Show does not offer discounts or free admission to the military.
 It is necessary for the Cleveland National Air Show to charge admission in order to offset the substantial costs associated with producing the event, including lease fees and rent to the airport, services provided by the City of Cleveland, fees to the Department of Defense and support services for all personnel and aircraft that participate in the event.
 (This is an important contrast to Military Installation Open House/Air Show events that are able to offer FREE admission partly because the productions are publicly subsidized from government/taxpayer provided budgets.)